RegalisTechnologies/mkinitcpio-squashfs/README.md

 ===================

 This hook allows the user to mount SquashFS image as root.
+The project is developed on Github: https://github.com/RegalisTechnologies/mkinitcpio-squashfs.
+Pull requests with fixes are welcome.

 Image can be stored on local (or remote - read about NBD) block device or mounted/downloaded from remote location.